winitzki/scall/tutorial/programming_dhall.md

 The simplification occurred in the function body under a `λ(z ...)`.
 This sort of simplification is what we call "evaluation under a lambda".

-From the point of view of language theory, evaluating to the normal form under lambda is the natural thing to do for a pure System Fω interpreter.
+From the point of view of language theory, evaluating to the normal form under lambda is the natural thing to do for a pure System F$\omega$ interpreter.
 For each well-typed expression, the normal form is unique and guaranteed to be reached after a finite number of evaluation steps.
 If the interpreter supports reducing under lambdas then refactoring a function's body (renaming variables, introducing new local variables, etc.) will keep the normal form unchanged.
 This enables us to refactor code at will without changing its semantic hash.